magomimmo/modern-cljs/doc/tutorial-08.md

 ```

 We're now happy with what we achieved by using `domina` and `hiccups`
-to make our shopping calculator sample as Clojure-ish as possible.
+to make our shopping calculator sample as clojure-ish as possible.
 The
 only thing that still hurts me is the `.-getElementById` interop call
-in the `init` function which can be very easily removed by just using
+in the `init` function.
+It can be very easily removed by just using
 `aget` like so:

 ```clj